Networks

 Clicking on the color option in the left-hand-side window will open a window at the bottom of the page with three options - Nodes, Edges and Labels.
 It is possible using these tabs to color any of nodes, edges or labels by any attribute.
 Nodes and labels can be colored by any node attribute and edges can be colored by any edge attribute.
 To select an attribute for nodes for example, simply select the name of the attribute from the "Color Nodes By" input.
 If this attribute is a categorical attribute then each value for the attribute will be colored a different color and you can edit these colors by either clicking on the "Edit Colors" button or the names of these attributes in the legend that will appear.
 Alternatively, if the attribute you select is a numerical attribute then the maximum value of the attribute will be colored one color and the minimum value of the attribute another color with those two colors interpolated for all values in between.
 These max and min colors can also be adjusted by clicking on either Edit Colors on the legend itself.
 Where the attribute is a numerical attribute a Thresholds slider will also appear.
 With this slider you can specify where you want the breakpoints to be for the max and min values.
 For example, if your minimum value is 1 and you select 3 for the minimum threshold then both the node with the value of 1 will be colored the minimum color as well as any nodes with attribute values that fall between 1 and 3.

 Coloring edges and labels works in the same way as described above for coloring nodes except there are some additional options for coloring labels.
 By default all labels are the same color and the Color Labels Option is set to Custom Color, which you can change in this input.
-If you would like to color nodes by an attribute instead you will need to select "Attribute" for Color Labels Option.
-There is one other option available for coloring labels and that is to color them by node color - if that option is selected then all labels for nodes will be colored to match the color of the nodes that they relate to.
+If you would like to color labels by an attribute instead you will need to select "Attribute" for the Color Labels Option.
+Edges can also be colored by either the Source or Target node color if desired.

 Once you have colored nodes, edges or labels by any attribute you can add that operation as a layer by clicking the "Add as Layer" button or you can clear it by clicking the "Clear" button.